Single Sign-on

 When to trigger SSO

-When your app detects an accountServicerId query string parameter in the URL, this means the user has been redirected from the App Store and SSO with Tapico should be triggered
+When your app detects an accountServicerId query string parameter in the URL, this means the user has been redirected from the App Store and SSO should be triggered

 1. Enable SSO on the developer portal